Skip to main content

 • Aligns with current error handling and testing patterns

-Forge generates code with full repository context, so it integrates cleanly.
+Forge integrates seamlessly as it generates code with full repository context.